-The Building Company Special Revenue fund has a total fund balance of as shown above.
-The fund balance increased in the current year.
-The Building Company issued loans of \$1,476,736 and had capital related expenses of \$1,376,782.
+The Building Company Special Revenue fund has a total fund balance as shown above.
+The fund balance decreased in the current year mainly due to building improvement project expenses that exceeded current year resources.
 The ending fund balance is restricted for future capital and debt service.

 The Food Service Special Revenue fund had a total fund balance as shown above.
-The fund balance increased during the year and no transfer from the general fund was required.
+The fund balance was unchanged from the prior year and no transfer from the general fund was required.